This site contains no information about the edibility or toxicity of mushrooms.

-This medium to large, fleshy agaric has a cap with plum fibrils on custard yellow backround and gills are egg-yellow, which makes it easily recognised.
-It grows solitary or in small caespitose tufts on or close to rotting conifer stumps.
+Tricholomopsis rutilans, also known as Plums and Custard, is a medium to large, fleshy agaric with a cap having plum-coloured fibrils against a custard-yellow background.
+Its gills are egg-yellow, making it easily recognizable.
+This mushroom grows either solitary or in small caespitose tufts on or near rotting conifer stumps.

 on the MushroomExpert.Com Web site.